Pat (Saturday Night Live): Background

 Sweeney has said, "I'd been an accountant for like five years, and there was one person I worked with in particular who had a lot of mannerisms like Pat.
 This person sort of drooled and had the kind of body language of Pat.
 I started trying to do him.
 I was testing it out on my friends and they were just like, 'Yeah, it's good, but it doesn't seem like a guy that much.'
-Like I couldn't quite pull off being in drag convincingly enough.
-So then I thought, maybe that's the joke.
+Then I discovered this girl (I think) that lived in my apartment complex, and also was chubby with very curly black hair and thick glasses, and seemed to always wear those western shirts with the snaps.
+I thought my original idea of the character being in drag couldn't quite pull off convincingly enough.
+So seeing the girl that was so similar inspired the ambiguous sexuality, and I thought, maybe that's the joke.
 I'll just have one joke in here about how we don't know if that's a man or a woman just to sort of cover up for my lack of ability to really play a guy convincingly."

 Physical appearance

 Pat O'Neill Riley is fat, has short, curly black hair, and wears thick glasses.
 Pat typically wears a light-blue pearl-snap Western-style shirt with tan slacks.

 In creating the character, actress Sweeney colored her lips beige, and colored in her eyebrows, to create the character's sex-ambiguous appearance.

+The final look was inspired more by the girl in her apartment complex than the man she worked with, though many of the mannerisms were more inspired by the man she worked with.
+The identity of the man she worked has not been revealed, but the girl who inspired the look is said to be named Laura Joseph, a computer programmer for Hughes who lived in the same apartment complex.